daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose a low-tier ability that grants the character basic exploratory, survival, or information-gathering capabilities within the focus’s theme.
+**Tier 1:** Choose a low-tier ability that grants the character basic exploratory, survival, or information-gathering capabilities within the focus's theme.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 Often, this is an ability that grants skill training in a related area of knowledge or a related skill (though this may already be covered in the main ability).
 Alternatively, it might offer a simple bonus of 2 or 3 points to the Might Pool.

 **Tier 2:** Choose another low-tier ability that grants an additional capability related to exploration, survival, or information gathering.